For assistance, a brochure or a free site visit:

 - Tent roof covered in branches

-- Simpler and arguably prettier decoration with grapevines and small paper lanterns - everybody seems to love this look
+- Simpler and arguably prettier decoration with grapevines and small paper lanterns

 - Cube style contemporary furniture in open-walled marquee.
 Also see goldfish table (!)